Qbandev/awssso/README.md

 - Make the `awssso` executable and copy it somewhere in your `%PATH%`.

+- Install the dependencies with `pip3 install -r requirements.txt`

 You should be good to go :wink:.

 ## Usage